stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 i--; // won't be mutated
 ```

 _Note that this feature is scope aware.
-If you disable mutators inside a method, the scope will not leak outside the method even if there is more code below._
+If you disable mutators inside a method, the scope will not leak outside the method, even if there is more code below._

 ### Ignore mutations

-The ignore mutations option has been extended to offer more fine grained control.
-Before v1.x it was possible to ignore complete mutators.
+The `ignore-mutations` option now offers more fine-grained control.
+Before v1.0 it was possible to ignore complete mutators.
 Now it's possible to ignore specific mutants inside these mutators as well.

 Example: